Skip to main content

 All students entering Rowan University are required to complete a 3 year Pre-Athletic Training Curriculum followed by the 2 calendar year Professional Athletic Training Program.
 Students that successfully complete all components of the Professional Preparation Athletic Training Program (graduate) will receive a Bachelor of Science in Athletic Training Studies and a Master of Science in Athletic Training.

-In the spring of 2023, the Rowan University Athletic Training Program will be accepting students that have obtained a Bachelor's degree directly into the two-year MSAT program.
+The Rowan University Athletic Training Program does accept students with a Bachelor's degree directly into the two-year MSAT program when they have met all admission requirements.

 • Students who have obtained a Bachelor's degree and have met all program admission pre-requisites (See Admission Requirements) will be considered for acceptance.

-• Prospective students who have earned a Bachelor's degree and have obtained all the program admission requirements should go to: https://global.rowan.edu/programs/ms-in-athletic-training.html to apply to the two-year program.
+• Prospective students who have earned a Bachelor's degree and have obtained all the program admission requirements should go to: Rowan Global Admissions to apply to the two-year program.

-• All undergraduate freshmen and transfer students who do not hold a Bachelor's degree should visit our FAQ page for more information.
+• All transfer students who do not hold a Bachelor's degree should visit our FAQ page for more information.

 • Native Rowan University freshman and transfer students who have not earned a Bachelor's degree will apply to the pre-Athletic Training Program using the Rowan App.